MULTIDISCIPLINARY TEAMS

 Environmental Engineer and Water Resources and Environmental Management Specialist

-Diana has collaborated with both public and private entities in analyzing sectoral information and developing plans and projects with an inter-institutional approach in the water and sanitation sector.
-She has also supervised the technical operations of water and sewerage service companies in urban and rural areas, performing diagnoses, follow-ups, and providing recommendations for improvement in areas such as infrastructure condition and operation, network mapping, and water quality.
-Additionally, she has conducted training sessions on various topics for water, sewage, and waste utility companies.
+Diana has worked with public and private entities in the analysis of sectoral information and in the development of plans and projects with an inter-institutional focus in the water and sanitation sector.
+She has also supervised the technical operations of water and sewerage service companies in urban and rural areas, carrying out diagnostics, monitoring and suggestions for improvement in areas such as: infrastructure status and operation, network registries and water quality.
+Similarly, she has provided training on various topics for water, sewerage and sanitation service providers.
+During her professional career, she has had the opportunity to coordinate interdisciplinary groups of professionals for the structuring and development of environmental impact studies, environmental management plans and pre-feasibility studies, applying both national and international regulations.

 Marie